evogelsa/go-ml-rpg/README.md

 ## Introduction

-what does machine learning bring to the table that hard coded computer opponents do not have? realistically the answer may be that it brings very little, but in this application it provides a lot of flexibility for a very specific use case. this role playing game as intentionally designed to work with a computer opponent that uses reinforcement learning to its advantage. the computer is always learning from the games it plays. this allows the computer to continuously adapt and adjust its play to changes in player strategy or game mechanics. in the ideal scenario players fight against a computer which trains only against them. players would then be fighting opponents which adapt to their strategies and keep the game challenging.
+What does machine learning bring to the table that hard coded computer opponents do not have?
+Realistically the answer may be that it brings very little, but in this application it provides a lot of flexibility for a very specific use case.
+This role playing game as intentionally designed to work with a computer opponent that uses reinforcement learning to its advantage.
+The computer is always learning from the games it plays.
+This allows the computer to continuously adapt and adjust its play to changes in player strategy or game mechanics.
+In the ideal scenario players fight against a computer which trains only against them.
+Players would then be fighting opponents which adapt to their strategies and keep the game challenging.

 ## Game Design